SCECcode/pycsep/docs/concepts/forecasts.rst

 Forecasts
 #########

-PyCSEP supports two types of earthquake forecasts that can be evaluated using the tools provided in this package.
+pyCSEP supports two types of earthquake forecasts that can be evaluated using the tools provided in this package.

 1. Grid-based forecasts
 2. Catalog-based forecasts

-These forecast types and the PyCSEP objects used to represent them will be explained in detail in this document.
+These forecast types and the pyCSEP objects used to represent them will be explained in detail in this document.

 .. contents:: Table of Contents
     :local: